arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-07-26-interview-ryan-bethancourt-ceo-of-wild-earth.md

 Ron, one of my co-founders, over the years, he was always driving me _crazy_ with growing **koji**.
 He is a third-generation Japanese-American and he makes his own sauces and marinades out of koji.
 Koji is used to make miso soup, soy sauce, and saki.
 It’s an ancient fermentation technique in ancient fungi.
 And he was _driving me nuts_ because he always had plates of koji in the refrigerator.
 Koji grows really quickly, and it can overwhelm bacterial plates and animal cell plates.
 If it gets onto one \[plate], it’ll just take up the whole plate and you won’t have bacterial cells or animal cells.

-I was wrapping my brain around how we get to a competitive price point with cell ag out of a clean protein source and, for some reason, it just connected in my mind.** My God, the answer was staring at me in the face the whole time.** We need to use fungi because we can grow fungi and can do it at a competitive price point in the near future.
+I was wrapping my brain around how we get to a competitive price point with cell ag out of a clean protein source and, for some reason, it just connected in my mind. **My God, the answer was staring at me in the face the whole time.** We need to use fungi because we can grow fungi and can do it at a competitive price point in the near future.
 I’m not talking about 5 years or 10 years, I’m talking about 2 years.
 That’s what really inspired it.

+> > _"I eat our dog food.
+I will eat it in front of you because I knwo what it is.
+It's super clean"_

 The more I looked into it, the more I was shocked.
 Animals eat so much meat! **1/3 of the meat we eat in the US is actually pet eating that meat.** It’s crazy!
 It’s not just all animal waste.
 It’s animals that are grown and killed for pet food.